-There is still the possibility of a no-deal Brexit at the end of 2020 and, if a deal is agreed, there will inevitably be several details still to be decided.
+There is still the possibility of a no-deal Brexit at the end of 2020.
+If a deal is agreed, there will inevitably be several details still to be decided.
 Exactly what those are will hopefully become clearer in the coming year.
 Until then, there are still several issues that businesses should be considering and preparing for now.

-There is uncertainty around the effects of Brexit on country of origin, which could have critical implications for businesses supplying to customers that require goods with European origin.
+There is uncertainty around the effects of Brexit on country of origin.
+This could have critical implications for businesses supplying to customers that require goods with European origin.

 Defining the origin of goods can be complex, particularly goods whose production involves materials or components from more than one country.
 We have strong links with the Sheffield International Trade Centre who can provide specialist advice on this topic and who can help businesses to prepare and to ensure that they remain compliant with importing/exporting procedures and requirements.

 If you have any questions about the latest Brexit updates, or you would like advice on this issue, please contact Carys Thompson at email@example.com or call Carys on 0114 252 1485.